Memory studies

 Selected publications

 • Asavei, M. (2021).
-The Artistic Memory of the Holocaust as a New Direction in Commemorative Practices in Central and South-East Europe.
-In R. Bouchet, H. Lecossois, D. Letort, & S. Tison (Eds.), Résurgences conflictuelles : le travail de mémoire entre arts et histoire (pp. 329-347).
-Presses Universitaire de Rennes.
+The artistic memory of the Holocaust as a new direction in commemorative practices in Central and South-East Europe.
+In R. Bouchet, H. Lecossois, D. Letort, & S. Tison (Eds.), Résurgences conflictuelles: Le travail de mémoire entre arts et histoire (pp. 329–347).
+Presses Universitaires de Rennes.

 Past events

-On Friday, 15 September, the Research Centre held an internal workshop entitled "Social Memories and Historical Narratives: Sources & Methodology".
+• On Friday, 15 September 2023, the Research Centre held an internal workshop entitled "Social Memories and Historical Narratives: Sources & Methodology".
 The workshop featured presentations by junior and senior members of the Center.
-The full programme of the event can be viewed here

-The conference took place from 7-10 June 2023.
-It was held as part of the Borderwords project, funded by the St Andrews Joint Seed Funding, which enables participants to create new forms of collaboration and discuss the boundaries of migration, memory and narratives of the past and present.
+• The conference took place from 7-10 June 2023.
+It was held as part of the Borderwords project, funded by the St Andrews Joint Seed Funding.
+It enables participants to create new forms of collaboration and discuss the boundaries of migration, memory and narratives of the past and present.

 News